Beta8397/virtual_robot/TeamCode/src/org/murraybridgebunyips/bunyipslib/example/README.md

 2. Uncommenting the contents of build.gradle, and renaming the namespace to your robot name package
 3. Editing the package namespace in src/main/AndroidManifest.xml
 4. Editing the package name src/main/java/org/murraybridgebunyips/template to your robot name
+5. Adding your robot to /settings.gradle
-5. Removing the tmp file and populating the folder with your own code
+6. Removing the tmp file and populating the folder with your own code

 Ensure to run a Gradle sync (Ctrl + Shift + O) after making these changes.